 Are you sitting comfortably?
 Then I’ll begin…

-I am a artist and researcher whose enquiry is two fold.
-That is to say that I am investigating two questions concurrently through formal research and practical enquiry.
+My current academic research project is two fold.
+That is to say that I am investigating two questions concurrently.

 What is the tension I experience when I interact with CGI Software as a stopmotion animator working in the animation industry and the visual arts?